 Posterior teeth (back teeth)

-Further loss of tissue starts to remove the crown of the tooth and loss of crown height occurs.
-Most patients do not recognise the loss of tooth structure on posterior teeth and the dentist will be the first to record this
+Further loss of tissue can lead to the loss of crown height when it becomes noticeable by patients.
+Most patients do not recognise the loss of tooth structure on posterior teeth and the dentist will be the first to record this.

 It is not completely understood why the upper central and first molar teeth are the first to be affected.

 It is possible that as these are the first teeth to erupt in the adult dentition, early erosive tooth wear damages the still relatively early mineralised surfaces.
 With increasing age, the condition can be more widespread

 Erosive tooth wear is common.
 In one study, around 30% of adults in seven European countries had evidence of erosive tooth wear visible to dental examiners (BEWE 2 or 3).
 Other European studies have also reported that the condition is prevalent.

 Studies in Arabic countries, South America and Asia have reported similar findings